cseanburns/geo-titles/manuscript/title-manuscript.md

 In the medical sciences,
 the use of questions in titles has increased substantially since the 1960s, showing also geographical trends, representing perhaps institutional pressures to publish faster [@ball2009].

-The necessity to promote academic papers, to express disciplinary identity, to provide information, and other factors leads to various naming conventions, such as the use of colons in titles.
+The necessity to promote academic papers, to express disciplinary identity, to provide information, and other factors leads to various naming conventions, such as using colons in titles, writing succinct titles, or writing compound titles.
+Naming conventions can be informative.
 Titles with colons (compound titles) are less succinct and potentially more informative.
 They move from making general statements (left of colon) to specific statements (right of colon).
 The specificity ranges from descriptive to declarative statements.
 Succinct titles may focus on providing topical information.
 Compound titles may add information about the method, research design, results, or conclusion of a study [@li_evolution_2019].

 Title informativeness can be helpful when searching literature for a topic.
 The informativeness of a title can be a function of the words it contains and its length or word count.
 In the economics literature,
 longer titles receive more citations ("the informative effect") than succinct titles ("the succinct effect"), but this is only true after the year 2000.
-@guo_succinct_2018 attributes this to the rise of online searching, where retrieval technology is based on relevance algorithms that index keywords in various bibliographic fields.
+@guo_succinct_2018 attributes this
+to the rise of online searching, where retrieval technology based on relevance algorithms begins to replace searching by keyword in various bibliographic fields.
 @li_evolution_2019 found that title length started to increase during this time frame, but defined title informativeness not solely based on word count but on the proportion of content words
 (e.g., nouns, verbs, adverbs) to function words
 (e.g., pronouns, prepositions, conjunctions).
-Titles with a higher ratio of content words are more informative.
+Titles with a higher ratio of
+content words are more informative.
 This may be complicated though if function words are overly specific, obscure, or non-normative in some way [@fox_relationship_2015; @thelwall_avoiding_2017].

 If a title poorly captures the information about the content of a paper, then papers may be overlooked by searchers even if the papers are relevant to them.
-Alternatively, if title information is framed in such a way as to seem non-applicable, even if the paper is relevant to a searcher, then such papers may be overlooked.
+Alternatively, if title information appears non-applicable, even if the paper is relevant to a searcher, then such papers may be overlooked.
 For example, papers with titles that ask questions have been shown to receive more downloads but fewer citations than papers with other title types [@jamali_article_2011; @paiva_articles_2012].
-This suggests that the information captured by a question-type title is trendy, not informative, or that the authors are less certain of the findings.
+This suggests that the informativeness of a question-type title is not substantial.
-However, a disciplinary effect exists.
+However, disciplinary effects exist.
-Papers with titles that ask questions are cited more in the computer science literature [@fiala_are_2021] but no citation effects were found for question-type titles in an ecology journal [@fox_relationship_2015].
+Papers with titles that ask questions are cited more in the computer science literature [@fiala_are_2021], but no citation effects were found for question-type titles in an ecology journal [@fox_relationship_2015].